 Our emotions appreciate the best of life based on who God is.
 Therefore, we must channel our emotions through the Word.
 The only way we can understand the essence of God is by the Word of God.

 Emotion is no criterion for the Christian life.
 How we feel does not determine the truth.
 We are not Christians because we feel saved.
 We are not spiritual because we feel spiritual.
-Emotions are simply the vent of our attitudes.
+Emotions are basically the vent of our attitudes.
 Our status before God depends on what God says, not how we feel.

-That kind of society pervades our thinking and we bring that attitude to church.
+That kind of society pervades our thinking, and we bring that attitude to church.
 We are not as tenderhearted as we should be.
 We are hardheaded instead.
 Our heart does not beat in harmony with God’s heart.
-If our heart did, more of us would send get-well cards to the sick.
+If our hearts did, more of us would send get-well cards to the sick.
 Most of us do not have time for others.
 Why wait until someone lands in the hospital to send them a word of appreciation?